k1mcrystal/2020-1-DeepLearning/README.md

 # 2020-1 DeepLearning
-What I learned at deep learning class
+What I learned at 2020-1 deep learning course